-We are pleased to announce the launch of Percona Distribution for PostgreSQL 14.1 - a collection of tools to assist you in managing PostgreSQL.
+Percona Distribution for PostgreSQL is a collection of tools to assist you in managing PostgreSQL.
 Percona Distribution for PostgreSQL installs PostgreSQL and complements it by a selection of extensions that enable solving essential practical tasks efficiently.

-This release of Percona Distribution for PostgreSQL is based on PostgreSQL 14.1.
+This release of Percona Distribution for PostgreSQL is based on PostgreSQL 12.7.